|

 Q: What kind of software is WinJail?

-A: WinJail is a general purpose software; you able to use to chroot any application,
+A: WinJail is a general purpose software; you are able to use it, to chroot any application,

 Q: How to send you a bug report?